tolik518/death-by-savegame-editor/README.md

 # Death by Savegame Editor

-Savegame editor for the game "Death by Daylight".
+Savegame editor for the game "Death by Scrolling".
 It allows players to fully modify their save files.

 # Status: WIP